htcondor/htcondor/docs/users-manual/submitting-a-job.rst

 It is possible for a single job to request and/or use credentials from multiple services by listing each service in the ``use_oauth_services`` command.
-Suppose the nearby university has a SciTokens service that provides credentials to access the ``localstorage.myuni.edu`` machine, and the HTCondor pool administrator has configured the submit machine to allow users to obtain credentials from this service, and that a user has write access to the `/foo` directory on the storage machine.
+Suppose the nearby university has a SciTokens service that provides credentials to access the ``localstorage.myuni.edu`` machine, and the HTCondor pool administrator has configured the access point to allow users to obtain credentials from this service, and that a user has write access to the `/foo` directory on the storage machine.
 A submit file that would result in a job that contains credentials that can read from CloudBoxDrive and write to the local university storage might look like